2026 Bosnian general election: Presidency

 The three members of the Presidency are elected by plurality.
-In Republika Srpska voters elect the Serb representative, whilst in the Federation of Bosnia and Herzegovina voters elect the Bosniak and Croat members.
+In Republika Srpska voters elect the Serb representative, whilst in the Federation of Bosnia and Herzegovina voters elect the Bosniak and Croat representatives.
 Voters registered in the Federation of Bosnia and Herzegovina can vote for either the Bosniak or Croat candidate, but cannot vote in both elections.

 House of Representatives

 The House of Representatives, the lower chamber of the Bosnian Parliament, has 42 members who are elected at entity level according to proportional representation.
 Voters in the Brčko District are free to vote for the Republika Srpska or Federal constituency.
 The Federation sends 28 representatives to parliament, while Republika Srpska send 14 of them.
-Of the 28 representatives of the Federation, 21 are elected in five multi-person constituencies (number of deputies 3-6), to ensure proportionality, seven compensatory mandates according to the Sainte-Laguë procedure.
-Of the 14 MPs of Republika Srpska, nine are elected in the constituencies (three MPs each) and five via entity-wide equalization mandates.
+Of the 28 representatives of the Federation, 21 are elected in five multi-person units (number of deputies 3-6), to ensure proportionality, seven compensatory mandates according to the Sainte-Laguë procedure.
+Of the 14 MPs of Republika Srpska, nine are elected in the units (three MPs each) and five via compensatory mandates.
 There is a three percent threshold at the entity level.